-The Branch cedes reinsurance in the normal course of business for the purpose of limiting its net loss potential through the diversification of its risk.
+The Branch enters into reinsurance contracts with reinsurers as part of its business arrangement for the purpose of limiting its net loss potential through the diversification of its risk.
 Assets, liabilities, income and expenses arising from ceded reinsurance contracts are presented separately from the assets, liabilities, income and expenses from the related insurance contract because the reinsurance arrangements do not relieve the Branch from its direct obligations to its policyholders.